 Effective Asset Protection Strategies

-We offer a diverse range of asset protection strategies which aligns with your present and future goals.
-The strategies can be worked on any time, however, we believe in “being proactive” and thus always recommend our clients to consider planning on asset protection as soon as they can.
+We offer a diverse range of asset protection strategies that align with your present and future goals.
+The strategies can be worked on at any time, however, we believe in “being proactive” and thus always recommend our clients consider planning on asset protection as soon as they can.
 The process takes time, as on how many assets you may have and how worthy they are in monetary times.
-To avoid any delays, we offer proactive services where our team takes your case into consideration, calculates the worth of assets and by the end of planning suggests the most suitable long-term asset protection strategies.
+To avoid any delays, we offer proactive services where our team takes your case into consideration, calculates the worth of assets, and by the end of planning suggests the most suitable long-term asset protection strategies.
 Some of the ways of safeguarding your assets include:

 Frequently, the corporation is our initial shock absorber from a lawsuit, A corporation should be considered whenever a business has one or more employees.
-Admittedly, it is not perfect as a suit protector but still it is generally much better than the general partnership or proprietorship form of conducting a trade or business.
-Be cautious about putting real estate, stocks, bonds and investment assets into a corporation.
+Admittedly, it is not perfect as a suit protector but still, it is generally much better than the general partnership or proprietorship form of conducting a trade or business.
+Be cautious about putting real estate, stocks, bonds, and investment assets into a corporation.
 If the corporation gets sued, it is far better to have few corporate assets which can be seized by the judgment creditor.
-The S and C corporations both offer equal protections of assets.
+The S and C corporations both offer equal protection of assets.

 Typically, I have the business real estate owned by a trust or a family limited partnership rather than by a corporation.

 Often three corporations will be used to maximize protection.
-For example: Corporation #1 is the operation entity.
+For example: Corporation #1 is the operating entity.
 Corporation #2 owns vehicles and equipment.
-Corporation #3 owns other major business assets, including any that may have high risk or high liability exposure.
+Corporation #3 owns other major business assets, including any that may have high-risk or high-liability exposure.

 Often, an irrevocable trust is used to provide asset protection.
 If you want to ensure that this type of trust protects your assets, you must pay attention to who the trustee is.
 Is generally advisable for someone other than the husband or wife to be the trustee.
 Also, the typical spend-thrift and anti-alienation clauses will normally be included in the trust if suit protection is a motivation factor in the use of the “irrevocable” trust.
 An Irrevocable Life Insurance Trust (ILIT) is one such example.